entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 See [this tutorial](../../tutorials/backend-developers/run-local.md) for more details.

 Alternatively, removing the `~/.entando` directory and then reinstalling the CLI per the instructions above will perform a completely clean install.
-(WHY DO THIS) This will also remove the private copies of JHipster, Entando Blueprint, etc.
+This will also remove the private copies of JHipster, Entando Blueprint, etc.
 ``` sh
 rm -rf ~/.entando.
 ```

 ## Bundle Commands
 Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application

+### Prepare a Bundle for Publication

-1. Prepare a bundle custom resource from a Git repository.
-The project command `ent prj generate-cr` provides a wrapped version of `ent bundler`.
-Reference help (WHICH HELP??) for options, e.g. bundle name, description, repository, etc.
-The output of `ent bundler` or `ent prj generate-cr` is a YAML file which can be piped to `ent kubectl` for direct application to Kubernetes.
+The project command `ent prj generate-cr` provides a wrapped version of `ent bundler` and prepares a bundle custom resource from a Git repository.
+Reference the help text for options (e.g. bundle name, description, repository).
+The output of `ent prj generate-cr` is a YAML file which can be piped to `ent kubectl` for direct application to Kubernetes.

 ``` sh
   ent bundler from-git
 ```
-See [this tutorial](../../tutorials/ecr/publish-simple-bundle.md) for an example using this command.
+See [this tutorial](../../tutorials/ecr/publish-simple-bundle.md) for an example using `ent prj generate-cr`.

+### Extract a Bundle from an Application

-2. Point the bundler to an existing Entando application and extract its components (pages, content, etc.) and static assets into a custom bundle.
-You can use this bundle to migrate Entando components from one environment to another (e.g. Dev to QA), to provide a template for building a new Entando application, or as the skeleton of an Entando solution.
-The bundler provides an interactive mode which allows you to identify the components to be exported from the application.
-The output of this command is the same bundle folder structure created by an Entando project including a top-level descriptor file.
+Point the bundler to an existing Entando Application to extract its components (pages, content, etc.) and static assets into a custom bundle.
+This bundle can be used to migrate Entando components from one environment to another (e.g. Dev to QA), as a template for building a new Entando Application, or as the skeleton of an Entando solution.

+The bundler provides an interactive mode to identify the components to be exported from the application.
+The bundle folder structure created by an Entando project, including a top-level descriptor file, is output by the following command.
 ``` sh
   ent bundler from-env
 ```

-You will need to provide an `env.json` file in the same directory where the bundler is run.
-This is used to configure the application URLs and client credentials.
+An `env.json` file to configure the application URLs and client credentials must live in the directory from which the bundler is run.
 ``` json
 {
    "coreBaseApi": "http://<YOUR-DOMAIN-OR-IP>/entando-de-app",